 6. Archaeological Site of Troy (1998)

-Exploring the world of Romans and Greeks is incomplete without a halt at the illustrious city of Troy.
+On a Turkey vacation, exploring the world of Romans and Greeks is incomplete without a halt at the illustrious city of Troy.
 This city is 4000 years old and set the stage for the Trojan War which is vividly described in the Iliad and the Greek Epic Cycle.
 This city has been destroyed and rebuilt numerous times!
 For those who would like to trace the stories of ancient cultures, Troy is waiting for you.

 Location – Çanakkale is the closest city with direct flights to the airport from Istanbul and from there it’s 30 kilometres to Troy.

 7. City of Safranbolu (1994)

 A charming and well-preserved Ottoman-era town is nothing short of postcard photo waiting to be shot.
 From the cobbled stone streets encircled in by Ottoman Turkish homes to the famed architecture, its extraordinary Ottoman townscape makes this a worthwhile stop.
 You can enrich the experience of your Turkey vacation and watch history come to life at the many markets, mosques, streets and neighbourhoods.
 Don’t miss out on trying the famous Cavus grapes, found only in this area.
 Make a trip here, live a day of the Ottomans and we’re sure you will not be disappointed on your Turkey holidays.

 Location – Zonguldak Airport is the closest.
 Ankara is 150-200 kms and Istanbul is about 400 kms.

 8. Selimiye Mosque and its Social Complex (2011)